Pathological lying

-Pathological lying, also known as pseudologia fantastica (Latin for "fantastic pseudology"), is a chronic behavior characterized by the habitual or compulsive tendency to lie.
+Pathological lying, also known as pseudologia fantastica (Latin for "fantastic pseudology") or mythomania, is a chronic behavior characterized by the habitual or compulsive tendency to lie.
 It involves a pervasive pattern of intentionally making false statements with the aim to deceive others, sometimes for no clear or apparent reason, and even if the truth would be beneficial to the liar.
 People who engage in pathological lying often report being unaware of the motivations for their lies.

 In psychology and psychiatry, there is an ongoing debate about whether pathological lying should be classified as a distinct disorder or viewed as a symptom of other underlying conditions.
 The lack of a widely agreed-upon description or diagnostic criteria for pathological lying has contributed to the controversy surrounding its definition.
 But efforts have been made to establish diagnostic criteria based on research and assessment data, aligning with the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Various theories have been proposed to explain the causes of pathological lying, including stress, an attempt to shift the locus of control to an internal one, and issues related to low self-esteem.
 Some researchers have suggested a biopsychosocial-developmental model to explain this concept.
 While theories have explored potential causes, the precise factors contributing to pathological lying have yet to be determined.

 The phenomenon was first described in medical literature in 1890 by G. Stanley Hall and in 1891 by Anton Delbrück.